somsomdah/fast-rcnn-object-detection/README.md

 # faster-rcnn-object-detection

 ## How To Use
-- put images in "input" directory
+- put images in "inputs" directory
 - run "ObjectDetection.py"
-- the output images will be in the "output" directory
+- the output images will be in the "outputs" directory